What You Need to Know Before Renting a House in Nairobi

 ▪ How to identify online scammers.

-▪ Questions to ask the landlord before renting.
+▪ Questions you should ask the landlord before renting.

 By the way, if you’re wondering what those 5 things are, lack of money tops them all.